Note: This post contains affiliate links. You may read my disclosure here.

 We were much happier with our second crate and now I’m really looking forward to finding out what we get next month in our third crate.
 If we like the third crate as much or more than the dinosaurs crate, I’m planning on getting a longer subscription so my kids can continue to do these fun projects every month.

 We have completed two Koala Crates now, and I would recommend this as a STEAM toy or activity for kids.
 The crates came with fun activities that allowed me to spend educational play time with my kids.
 It is convenient and affordable.
 I didn’t have to spend time looking for activities on Pinterest and track down materials.
-If you’re interested in trying out a KiwiCo Crate you can subscribe by clicking the link below, and get 30% off your first crate with the code LEARN30.
+If you’re interested in trying out a KiwiCo Crate you can subscribe by clicking one of my affiliate links in this post.
+Subscribe to KiwiCo here.

 Have you tried a KiwiCo crate?
 What did you think of it?
 Would you be interested in this or another similar STEAM for kids subscription?